Sara-cos/Dev_series_SIP/Third_Post/README.md

 ### Step 2: Upload ***Dataset*** 🧊

 > This dataset comes from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Covertype).
-You can check out the website for more details.
+You can download the csv file from [Kaggle - Forest Cover Type Prediction](https://www.kaggle.com/c/forest-cover-type-prediction)

 In Azure Machine Learning, data for model training and other operations is usually encapsulated in an object called a dataset.